The Trees of October in Wedgwood

 Find a map of Seattle street trees on the City site here.

-Wedgwood’s row of Flame Ash trees begin in the heart of the business district at NE 84th Street and continue northward to NE 137th Street where 35th Ave NE merges with Lake City Way NE.
+Wedgwood’s row of Flame Ash trees begins in the heart of the business district at NE 84th Street and continues northward to NE 137th Street where 35th Ave NE merges with Lake City Way NE.
 As the rainy season begins, the riot of color of Wedgwood’s trees gives us a warm burst of enthusiasm and enjoyment of the season.

 Flame Ash trees along 35th Ave NE in the Wedgwood neighborhood of northeast Seattle.